visualitypl/docker-workshop/exercises.md

 **Goal: **Build docker image for Rails app and run it.

 In this exercise you will build image for Rails app.
-To do that create a new rails app: `rails new rails-docker -T`.
+To do that, create a new rails app: `rails new rails-docker -T`.
 Got to new directory and create `Dockerfile` file.

 > Dockerfile reference: [https://docs.docker.com/engine/reference/builder/](https://docs.docker.com/engine/reference/builder/)
 >